Toe-to-Heel Air Injection (THAI)—A Promising In-Situ Combustion Emerging Technology

 To receive a full refund, all cancellations must be received in writing no later than 14 days prior to the course start date.
 Cancellations made after the 14-day window will not be refunded.
 Send cancellation requests by email to firstname.lastname@example.org; by fax to +1.866.460.3032 (US) or +1.972.852.9292 (outside US); or mail to SPE Registration, PO Box 833836, Richardson, TX 75083.

-Alex Turta, PhD, PEng, is a reservoir engineer working as a research engineer at the Alberta Innovates – Technology Futures (AITF), former Alberta Research Council (ARC).
+Alex Turta, PhD, PEng, is a reservoir engineer who worked as a research engineer at the Alberta Innovates – Technology Futures (AITF), former Alberta Research Council (ARC), more than 25 years.
 He has a PhD in oil recovery by in-situ combustion (ISC), with a subsequent in-depth specialization in ISC applications.

 For more than 12 years, Alex was involved in the implementation and management of Suplacu de Barcau commercial project, the world's biggest ISC project.
-He has served as an ISC consultant in North and South America, Europe and Asia.
+He has served as an ISC consultant for many companies.
 He has also been engaged in assignments from the World Bank and the United Nations Development Programs (UNDP).
-As an UNDP expert he has guided the development of Lanwa and Santhal ISC projects in India from pilot to commercial stage operation.
-He has been involved in 6 commercial ISC operations and 12 ISC pilots, worldwide.
-He has held courses on heavy oil recovery by ISC in Canada, Romania, Brazil, Malaysia, and Japan.
+As an UNDP expert, he has guided the development of Balol and Santhal ISC projects in India from pilot to commercial stage operation.
+Alex has been involved in 8 commercial ISC operations and 16 ISC pilots, worldwide.
+He has held courses on heavy oil recovery by ISC in Canada, Romania, Brazil, Argentina, Colombia, Malaysia, China and Japan.

-Since 1992, Alex has been part of the "split-team," which has continuously worked on both sides of the Atlantic, to develop novel ISC processes for heavy oil recovery, namely Toe-to-Heel Air Injection (THAITM) and its version for in-situ upgrading, CAPRITM.
-The piloting of THAITM process is in progress in two oil fields.
-Since 1996, Alex has also been instrumental in developing the Toe-to-Heel Waterflooding (TTHW) process, which has been under field testing in Canada and USA.
+Since 1992, Alex has been part of the "split-team," which has continuously worked on both sides of the Atlantic, to develop novel ISC processes for heavy oil recovery, namely Toe-to-Heel Air Injection (THAITM) and its version for enhanced in-situ upgrading, CAPRITM.
+Since 1996, Alex has also been instrumental in developing the Toe-to-Heel Waterflooding process, which has been under field testing in Canada and USA.
+He has investigated the steamdrive in a toe-to-heel configuration, which is still at the laboratory stage.